QuTech-Delft/qtt/docs/measurements.rst

 Named gates
 -----------

-The `virtual_IVVI` object can translate gate names into the proper channels of a DAC (or multiple DACs).
+The :code:`virtual_IVVI` object can translate gate names into the proper channels of a DAC (or multiple DACs).

 .. autosummary::
     qtt.instrument_drivers.gates.virtual_IVVI